-Counseling Degree Program (M.S.)
+Counseling Degree Program (Master of Science)

 The Master of Science (M.S.)
 Degree program in Counseling provides graduate level training for students interested in preparing themselves for counseling in a variety of educational and community settings.
 Emphases are available in school counseling, higher education, and community counseling.